framedsc/Sitesource/markdown/GeneralGuides/universal_unity_freecam.md

 * If the game is using a DRM like steam make sure you are launching said game through steam and not opening the .exe.
 Some games won't start otherwise and this error might be confused with a problem created while trying to install the tools explained in this guide.

+* Some games (noticeably the ones published by EA) have encrypted game objects on runtime, or something along those lines.
+Therefore, to be able to use Unity Explorer on them you will have to use [MelonLoader](https://github.com/LavaGang/MelonLoader) instead of BepInEx.

 ## More links

 - [PCGamingWiki Unity page](https://www.pcgamingwiki.com/wiki/Engine:Unity)